-‘Days of Our Lives’ Spoilers: Ron Carlivati Brings Sweeping Cast Changes?
+‘Days Of Our Lives’ Spoilers: Ron Carlivati Brings Sweeping Cast Changes?

 With Days of Our Lives ratings in the toilet, bringing in Carlivati was a shrewd move by the peacock network to try and save its last flagging soap.
 When Ron came to General Hospital, along with Frank Valentini who was also at One Life to Live, they shook up GH and ratings improved — for a while.

 This happened as Jill Farren Phelps was forced out then wound up at The Young and The Restless taking fan favorite Steve Burton with her.
-Hot on the heels of Carlivati and Valentini taking over GH, they brought back favorites Tristan Rogers, Emma Samms and Finola Hughes.
+Hot on the heels of Carlivati and Valentini taking over GH, they brought back favorites Tristan Rogers, Emma Samms, and Finola Hughes.

 While GH fans at first embraced Carlivati’s hiring and bold changes, by the end of his tenure at the soap, the worm had turned and many fans were calling for his head and rejoiced at his ousting.
 When Carlivati’s dismissal as head writer was announced, it was at the end of 13 weeks of record low ratings.
 Now he’s at Days and fans are wondering what that means for their soap.